 Severance from employment can occur for a variety of different reasons unrelated to your performance including a corporate change in control or ownership, a change in corporate leadership or just as a result of normal cost cutting.
-Severance benefits can make up a meaningful part of one’s annual compensation that often is not needed for a variety of reasons.
+Severance benefits can make up a meaningful part of compensation that often is currently not needed.

 How to Defer Severance

-There are generally only three ways one can defer severance:
+There are generally only three (3) ways one can defer severance:

-In the original employment or severance agreement the severance benefit or some percentage thereof is structured to be deferred
+In the original employment or severance agreement, the severance benefit or some percentage thereof is structured to be deferred;

-If severance has not been offered yet in the form of a formal agreement
+If severance has not been offered yet in the form of a formal agreement or employment agreement;

-If a current severance right exists at the time termination occurs, and the payout is not scheduled to occur less than 12 months after termination
+If a current severance right exists at the time termination occurs, and the payout is scheduled to occur more than 12 months after termination.
 Simply stated, if a severance plan already exists and there is a legal obligation in place to pay severance within 12 months after termination, then it is generally too late to defer the severance.

-It is this point that makes planning so paramount when including severance in one’s employment agreement; either severance needs to be elected to be deferred prior to a formal agreement going into place or the severance payments need to be designed to be delayed for at least 12 months after termination to allow the participant to make a further deferral election at the time of termination.
-This delay can allow one to accommodate IRC 409A by making an election to defer severance 12 months prior to the date is scheduled to be received.
-This will only be permitted if the executive defers the income for at least 5 years from the date they would have otherwise received the income.
+Planning is paramount when including severance in one’s employment agreement; either severance needs to be elected to be deferred prior to a formal agreement going into place or the severance payments need to be designed to be delayed for at least 12 months after termination to allow the participant to make a deferral election at the time of termination.
+This delay can allow one to accommodate IRC 409A by making an election to defer severance 12 months prior to the date it is scheduled to be received.
+This will only be permitted if the executive defers the income for at least five (5) years from the date they would have otherwise received the income.